-Baumgartner had only scored a few guest-star roles when he was cast as the dry, not-all-that-bright Kevin Malone on The Office.
+Brian Baumgartner had only scored a few guest star appearances when he was cast as the dry, not-all-that-bright Kevin Malone on The Office.
 That remains his most enduring role, but he’s since appeared in films like Four Christmases and License to Wed.
-He’s continued to rack up guest star credits on TV shows such as Scream Queens, Life in Pieces, Hot in Cleveland, Mike and Molly, and Melissa and Joey.
-Recently, he had a recurring role as Dr. Olonari on Amazon’s Hand of God, and recently has appeared on Disjointed and The Goldbergs.
+He’s continued to rack up guest star credits on TV shows such as Scream Queens, Life in Pieces, Hot in Cleveland, Mike & Molly, and Melissa and Joey.
+In 2015, he had a recurring role as Dr. Olonari on Amazon’s Hand of God, and recently has appeared on Disjointed and The Goldbergs.

 Angela Kinsey (Angela Martin)

-Kinsey was best known for a recurring voice role on King of the Hill before being cast as uptight, rule-stickler Angela Martin on The Office.
+Angela Kinsey was best known for a recurring voice role on King of the Hill before being cast as uptight, rule-stickler Angela Martin on The Office.
 Her scandalous, long-kept secret office romance with Dwight Schrute served as a fun counterpoint to the more tender romance of Jim and Pam.
 She’s continued to excel on television, starring on two seasons of Hulu’s Real Housewives spoof The Hotwives and the Netflix series Haters Back Off!.
-She’s also guest-starred on The Real O’Neals, Life in Pieces, New Girl, Impress Me, and more.
+She’s also was a guest star on The Real O’Neals, Life in Pieces, New Girl, Impress Me, and more.
 In 2019, she and The Office costar Jenna Fischer started a weekly podcast called Office Ladies looking back at episodes of the show.

 Phyllis Smith (Phyllis Vance)